Wanderer Above the Sea of Fog: Description

 In the foreground, a man stands upon a rocky precipice with his back to the viewer.
 He is wrapped in a dark green overcoat, and grips a walking stick in his right hand.
 His hair caught in a wind, the wanderer gazes out on a landscape covered in a thick sea of fog.
 In the middle ground, several other ridges, perhaps not unlike the ones the wanderer himself stands upon, jut out from the mass.
 Through the wreaths of fog, forests of trees can be perceived atop these escarpments.
 In the far distance, faded mountains rise in the left, gently leveling off into lowland plains in the right.
 Beyond here, the pervading fog stretches out indefinitely, eventually commingling with the horizon and becoming indistinguishable from the cloud-filled sky.

 The painting is composed of various elements from the Elbe Sandstone Mountains in Saxony and Bohemia, sketched in the field but in accordance with his usual practice, rearranged by Friedrich himself in the studio for the painting.
 In the background to the right is the Zirkelstein.
-The mountain in the background to the left could be either the Rosenberg or the Kaltenberg.
+The mountain showing in the background to the left could be either the Rosenberg or the Kaltenberg.
 The group of rocks in front of it represent the Gamrig near Rathen.
 The rocks on which the traveller stands are a group on the Kaiserkrone.